-If you are here, you have probably come across the ice hack diet for weight loss.
+If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 You may have seen the short videos on TikTok of people drinking ice water and claiming they lost weight because of it.